Public Protection Supervisor

 - Management or supervisory experience within the Public Sector

-Hours of work are 37 hours per week Monday to Friday, working office hours with a degree of flexibility to meet appointment needs.
+Hours of work are 37 hours per week Monday to Friday, working office hours with a degree of flexibility to meet operational needs.
+This post is offered on a permanent basis.

 Consideration will be given to whether the post can be delivered on either a part time or job share basis, in line with the organisational requirements of this role.